On this page

 Although applying for permanent residence through a partner visa is a two stage process, only one application is required.
 The one application includes an application for both a temporary and a permanent visa.
 Applicants can apply in or outside Australia.

-At both stages of the process, the Department of Immigration and Citizenship must be satisfied that the parties are in a genuine partner relationship.
+At both stages of the process, the department must be satisfied that the parties are in a genuine partner relationship.

 De facto partners must have been in the relationship for at least 12 months immediately before lodging their application.